wholesomevalue/valueblog/content/posts/naked.md

 Note only send BTC to this address, everything else will get rejected.
 </p>
 <p>
-or through PayPal: <a href="https://paypal.me/wholesomevalue">paypal.me/wholesomevalue</a>
+Alternatively, you can also donate via PayPal: <a href="https://paypal.me/wholesomevalue">paypal.me/wholesomevalue</a>
 </p>
 <p>
-EDIT: Because I'm now down about -$25KAUD, I'm unable to afford the bare essentials, such as <a href="https://bws.com.au/spirits">beer, wine and spirits</a>, let alone food and other things, so if you can relate, again, send me a little so I can survive - in jest
+EDIT: Because I'm now down about -$25KAUD, I'm unable to afford the <i>bare essentials</i> such as <a href="https://bws.com.au/spirits">beer, wine and spirits</a> (let alone less important things like food and mortgage repayments), so if you can relate, again, send me a little so I can survive - in jest
 </p>
 </div>
 {{< /rawhtml >}}